[DISCLOSURE: Cards from our partners are reviewed below.]

 Great.
 What’s Next?

 Know your options.
 Your credit report snapshot will recommend some specific cards you might qualify for, but it can help, at least initially, to think broadly.
 Credit cards can help you rebuild credit generally fall into three categories:

 - Secured credit cards, which require an upfront deposit that serves as your credit limit.

 - Store credit cards, which are offered by retailers and carry lower underwriting standards, since they also come with low credit limits and higher annual percentage rates (APRs)

 Now, there are some unsecured credit cards for people with bad credit, but the trade-off for not putting down an upfront deposit is usually high fees and/or interest.
-In fact, if you’re looking to score the best terms, you may want to start with secured credit cards or student credit cards.
-The first option’s deposit can help you net some better terms, while college students can actually qualify for a competitive card because their problem is usually not bad credit, but having a thin credit profile.
+In fact, if you’re looking to score the best terms, you may want to start with secured credit cards.
+The deposit for an unsecured card can help you net some better terms.

 How Will I Know the Best Card I Can Get?